theangellmethod/bot-framework-docs/articles/conversation-designer/conversation-designer-save-bot.md

 > Conversation Designer is not available to all customers yet.
 More details on
 > availability of Conversation Designer will come later this year.

 While working the in the conversation designer, all your work is cached in browser memory.
-To commit your changes, click the **Save** button located in the upper right corner of the designer window.
+To commit your changes, click the **Save** button located in the upper left corner of the designer window.
 To avoid loosing work, it is recommended that you save your work often.
 Besides clicking the **Save** button, you may also save your work by using the **CTRL+S** keyboard short-cut.

 ## Trains LUIS and primes speech recognition